wusai2333/trib/doc/lab1.md

 Note that the function signature of these methods are all RPC friendly.
 You should directly implement the RPC inteface with Go language's RPC package.
-By doign this, another person's client that talks the same interface will be able to talk to your server as well.
+By doing this, another person's client that speaks the same protocol will be able to talk to your server as well.

 Under the defintion of the execution logic, all the methods will always return nil error.
 Hence all errors you see from this interface